esmero/archipelago-documentation/docs/open_api.md

 Archipelago's Metadata API Module is a special Strawberryfield Formatter Module that implements Metadata API Endpoints and uses Views and Metadata Display Entities as a configuration option to provide dynamic APIs based on Metadata present in each Archipelago Digital Object (or Node) that contains a Strawberryfield type of field (JSON).

 Beginning with Archipelago 1.4.0, Archipelago is shipped with a standard implementation of a set of OAI-PMH functions.
-This includes a full Open API Configuration for OAI-PMH in the Metadata API Module, a corresponding OAI-PMH View, and two corresponding OAI-PMH Metadata Display Templates (Item, and a Wrapper to output object data in Dublin Core).
+This includes a full Open API Configuration for OAI-PMH in the Metadata API Module, a corresponding OAI-PMH View, and two corresponding OAI-PMH Metadata Display Templates (Wrapper and Item to output object data into Dublin Core XML).
 All of these components are necessary to enable OAI-PMH functionality in your Archipelago.
 Please see the notes below that further explain the specific OAI-PMH `verbs` (request and response types) supported by Archipelago's default configuration.
 Please see the [OAI Protocol for Metadata Harvesting Specifications](https://www.openarchives.org/OAI/openarchivesprotocol.html) for more information about OAI-PMH functions.

-## Quick Local Test Drive
+### Quick Local Test Drive for OAI-PMH

 The default configurations (specifically the View, see more details below) limits the OAI-PMH queries to members of the 'Biodiversity Heritage Library Collection' (Node #25 as ingested via the default AMI Demo Set).

-To give this a quick test drive in your local Archipelago deployment, copy and paste the following query into your browser:
+To give this a quick test drive in your running local 1.4.0 Archipelago deployment, copy and paste the following query into your browser:

 ```shell
 http://localhost:8001/ap/api/oai_pmh/oai?verb=ListRecords&set=c80703db-4644-4f9c-99d4-46a12c500870&metadataPrefix=oai_dc